 9. Beverages and Coffee Substitutes

 Staying hydrated is one of the key components for success when you’re following the candida diet.
-Aim for half your weight in ounces per day to speed elimination and promote efficient cleansing.
+Aim to drink half your weight in ounces per day to speed elimination and promote efficient cleansing.
 You can also add a tablespoon of raw apple cider vinegar to the water to help alkalize the body and promote healthy detox.

 Replace alcoholic beverages with probiotic-rich beverages like kombucha or kefir water.
 Again, water should be the main thing you consume but for a little variety, try unsweetened cranberry juice mixed with water and a bit of stevia or homemade stevia lemonade.
 Just mix the juice of 1 lemon or lime with 8 ounces of water and stevia to taste.